 - Go on a Winery Tour in Wolfville

-Halifax Waterfront
+Stroll the Halifax Waterfront

 When I think of Halifax, the waterfront immediately comes to mind.
 Not only is it very scenic, but it’s also in the heart of downtown Halifax, walking distance to many of the top things to do in the city.
 The Harbourwalk is a four-kilometre boardwalk that snakes its way along the waterfront.
-You can start from anywhere, but if you want to do it in one straight line, start off by the Historic Properties, which is a great place to see beautifully restored Victorian-era buildings.

 Along the wharf, you’ll also find the information centre, a variety of beautiful boats, whale-watching tours, and the Maritime Museum of the Atlantic, which we’ll talk about below.
-There’s also some cool artwork along the way and you’ll eventually end at the Farmers’ Market and the Canadian Museum of Immigration at Pier 21, which is one of the top things to do in Halifax.
+There’s also some cool artwork along the way, and you’ll eventually end at the Farmers’ Market and the Canadian Museum of Immigration at Pier 21, which is one of the top things to do in Halifax.

 If you’re hungry or thirsty, don’t worry!
 You’ll find dozens of restaurants and pubs along the waterfront.

-Maritime Museum of the Atlantic
+Visit the Maritime Museum of the Atlantic

 For those interested in Maritime artifacts, history, the RMS Titanic, and the Halifax explosion, this is the place to go.
 Part of the museum used to be a chandlery, which is where all the gear needed to outfit a vessel was sold.
-In fact, you can still smell the charred ropes, cured to protect them from the saltwater.
+You can still smell the charred ropes, cured to protect them from the saltwater.
 There’s also a cool display about the Titanic, which sank fairly close to Halifax.
 You’ll also find a variety of extremely detailed boat models.
 When we were there, we even got to try our hand at Morse code.
 Outside, you’ll find Canada’s official Naval Memorial, the HMCS Sackville, docked outside and staffed by the Canadian Navy.

-Canadian Museum of Immigration at Pier 21
+Explore the Canadian Museum of Immigration at Pier 21

-Between 1928 and 1971, more than one million immigrants entered Canada at this port.
+Between 1928 and 1971, more than one million immigrants entered Canada at Pier 21.
 Their stories and the history of it all are displayed beautifully at the museum, a heartwarming place to experience one of the things that have made Canada what it is today.
 You’ll find photos, artifacts, and first-person accounts of what it was like to arrive in Canada and what their first day was like.
 For Karla, it was an emotional place, as she connected with the stories of people moving to a new country.

-Alexander Keith’s Nova Scotia Brewery
+Take a Tour at Alexander Keith’s Nova Scotia Brewery

 Also located not too far from the Halifax waterfront is Alexander Keith’s Brewery.
-Founded in 1820 by the then Halifax mayor Alexander Keith, this brewery is one of the oldest in North America.
+Founded in 1820 by the then-Halifax mayor Alexander Keith, this brewery is one of the oldest in North America.
 While production is now done from a larger site, Alexander Keith’s Brewery tour is truly one of a kind, which is why it’s now one of the most popular Halifax tourist attractions.
 Guided by actors in period costumes, guests are taken throughout the historic property while learning about the company’s history, the brewing process, and a delicious beer tasting.
-In true east coast fashion, the beer tasting is done in the basement, combined with live musical entertainment and stories.
+In true East Coast fashion, the beer tasting is done in the basement, combined with live musical entertainment and stories.
 We had a blast here.

-Halifax Public Gardens
+Take a Walk in the Halifax Public Gardens

 If you’re looking for a scenic place to go for a relaxing stroll, you may want to check out the 16-acre Halifax Public Gardens.
 Established in 1867 in celebration of Canada’s Confederation, these gardens are often considered to be the finest Victorian city gardens in all of North America.
 Entering through a wrought iron gate, you’ll then find many pathways, water fountains, 140 different species of trees, vibrant flowers, and a variety of statues.
 They’re also popular with locals, home to families taking a stroll, live music, tai chi practitioners, and people playing board games.